Anaesthetic technicians assist anaesthetists during operations, and prepare operating theatres and clinics for anaesthetic procedures.

 Lissey: It’s been an awesome learning experience.
 It was so much fun to do all the hands-on stuff and learn more about being an anaesthetic technician.

 Clinton: To be a trainee anaesthetic technician you need to have NCEA Level 2 physics and Level 3 biology, and gain a position as a trainee at a recognised training hospital.
 You need to complete a diploma or graduate diploma in applied science, anaesthetic technology.
 You learn on the job working with an assessor who mentors your training.
 It is a growing profession where the role is evolving.

-To become an anaesthetic technician you need to:
+To become a qualified anaesthetic technician, you need to:

-- complete a Diploma in Applied Science (Anaesthetic Technology) or a Graduate Diploma in Science (Anaesthetic Technology)
+- pass the Diploma in Applied Science – Anaesthetic Technology (Level 5) or Graduate Diploma in Science – Anaesthetic Technology (Level 7)

 - be registered by the Medical Sciences Council of New Zealand

 The three-year Diploma in Applied Science – Anaesthetic Technology (Level 5) is for people without existing tertiary qualifications.